Vanshcybersec/bandit-walkthrough/level4.md

 -touch is used for creating an empty file.
 The '.' is used to make the file hidden.

+For more understanding of these commands you can use "command --help" in the terminal which will show how to use a command deeply and efficiently.

 -you can use echo to add content in a hidden file.